Easy Vegan Butternut Squash Ramen

 Instructions

-Sauté the leeks:
+Sauté the sliced leeks:

 • Heat 1 tablespoon neutral oil in a large pot.
 Add the leeks and cook for 3 minutes.